Gillibrand tells Colbert she's forming presidential exploratory committee

 Colbert's full interview with Gillibrand will air later Tuesday night.

-The New York senator, who was appointed to fill Hillary Clinton's seat in 2009 and won re-election in 2018, had promised to serve out her entire six-year term rather than run for president.
+Republicans, and some on the left, have recently criticized Gillibrand for apparently attempting to shed her moderate and establishment roots by pivoting deliberately and dramatically towards the progressive wing of the Democratic Party.

+Analyst Nate Silver noted that Gillibrand has "the most anti-Trump voting record of any Democratic senator" -- but, he added, "that comes after she had a pretty moderate record when she was a House member from Upstate New York.
+Maybe it's not a bad thing in a system of representative government to change positions when you change constituencies, but she often gets accused of being opportunistic."

-In December, Gillibrand was roundly mocked as a sexist panderer after saying the future is “female” and “intersectional,” in a wink to the progressive wing of her party.
+In December, Gillibrand was roundly mocked as a sexist panderer after saying the future is “female” and “intersectional."

 “Our future is: Female, Intersectional, Powered by our belief in one another.
 And we’re just getting started,” Gillibrand wrote in a tweet.